The Art Newspaper's XR Panel

-UNTITLED, Art Online is replete with both excellent art and vaporwave’s uncanny retro-80s aesthetics.
+Untitled, Art Online is replete with both excellent art and vaporwave’s uncanny retro-80s aesthetics.

 Eron Rauch: A marble bust, 3D chequered floor, a painting drop-shadowed on a pink background; perhaps you too have slid into YouTube’s cache of vaporwave art.
-While perhaps an odd place to start examining UNTITLED, Art Online, the self-proclaimed “First-ever VR fair” is replete with both excellent art and vaporwave’s uncanny retro-80s aesthetics.
+While perhaps an odd place to start examining Untitled, Art Online, the self-proclaimed “First-ever VR fair” is replete with both excellent art and vaporwave’s uncanny retro-80s aesthetics.

-Utilizing Artland’s newest platform, a simple click in your browser opens a white, translucent-ceilinged hall with two main booth-lined aisles, the walls punctuated with a few bay windows.
+Utilising Artland’s newest platform, a simple click in your browser opens a white, translucent-ceilinged hall with two main booth-lined aisles, the walls punctuated with a few bay windows.
 In the centre, a large lounge extends to an outdoor patio.
 Both social spaces are adorned with classy computer-generated (CG) furniture, on which your virtual self has no ability to sit.
-Each glimpse of “Outside” reveals pixelated photography of a posh beach scene with palm trees and distant condos.
+Each glimpse of “outside” reveals pixelated photography of a posh beach scene with palm trees and distant condos.

-As with many of the platforms we’ve reviewed, UNTITLED is not without frustrating user experience issues.
+As with many of the platforms we’ve reviewed, Untitled is not without frustrating user experience issues.
 Namely, you can click or use the WASD keys to move (as in gaming), but to look left, you drag the mouse to the right, and visa versa, which is very disorienting.
-While I might make the connection to vaporwave because of occasional pastel walls, eerie beach vibe, and slick CG furniture, these all significantly help create landmarks for navigation.
+While I might make the connection to vaporwave because of occasional pastel walls, eerie beach vibe, and slick computer generated furniture, these all significantly help create landmarks for navigation.
 Another nice feature is the ability to jump to any booth via a 2D floor plan or a spinnable toy 3D model.

-For the art, 40 top international galleries are displaying works are on the walls in virtual frames.
+As for the art, 40 top international galleries are displaying works are on the walls in virtual frames.
 I was impressed by the overall exhibition design, which captured that critical quality of exploration at fairs of wandering to whatever catches your eye next.
 Many (but not all) of the artworks had excellent documentation.
 3D pieces still sit awkwardly out of spatial perspective and lighting, with the exception being the surprising, well-executed Tsedaye Makonnen pillar installation.

 Ultimately, this Artland VR platform is clearly an advance over other virtual platforms.
-But for UNTITLED, the overall feeling is somewhat eerie, like vaporwave’s purgatory mall contortions.
+But for Untitled, the overall feeling is somewhat eerie, like vaporwave’s purgatory mall contortions.
 The hall is silent; no people to mingle with; no fashion to watch; no critical arguments to overhear; you walk alone in the forever frozen moment amidst the soft, digital sunlight falling at a slight angle.

 Is the app easy to use?

-Carole Chainon: It is very easy to access the Untitled VR Fair, whether from your computer or mobile phone.
+Carole Chainon: It is very easy to access the Untitled VR fair, whether from your computer or mobile phone.
 The onboarding is intuitive.
 Equipped with the link, we are invited to enter the fair in VR or we can browse the artwork booth by booth.
 Once in VR, navigation is straightforward and exploring the fair feels effortless, apart from a few wall run-ins.
 Connecting to the galleries is also a straightforward process.

 Gretchen Andrew: Within the in-real-life (IRL) art world, there are different user types, known as “roles".
-For example, artist, gallerist, or collector is a role.
+For example, artist, gallerist or collector is a role.
 As in software, roles represent a collection of users that are assigned permissions to perform similar actions or functions.
 As a system, the art world is not designed to support the usability of all groups equally.
 Projecting our artworld roles into software facilitates a discussion on which roles the system is best designed to serve.

 The reverse is also true.
-Any software system such as Untitled, ART Online is designed with the priorities of certain user types.
-While as a computer user it is a great dealer more intuitive than the other VR exhibition apps, Artland is essentially a customer relationship management platform (CRM), a Salesforce for art, and it’s vast data collecting capabilities are a boon to galleries while offering collectors a value proposition worth reflecting upon.
+Any software system such as Untitled, Art Online is designed with the priorities of certain user types.
+While as a computer user it is a great deal more intuitive than the other VR exhibition apps, Artland is essentially a customer relationship management platform (CRM), a Salesforce for art, and it’s vast data collecting capabilities are a boon to galleries while offering collectors a value proposition worth reflecting upon.
 As with most free software, the collector is trading their data for convenience.
 As for the artist role?
 It is, after all, an art fair but it would have been neat to see Untitled extend its artist-run spaces into its virtual fairs.

 How good is the art?